davidmcq137/JetiLuaDFM/README.md

 files.
 The helper program must be run by Python3.

-When the program wakes up, it checks to see if there is a file DFM-LSO.log.
+When the program wakes up, it checks to see if there is a file DFM-LSO.log in the DFM-LSO directory.
 This is assumed to be a standard Jeti log file.
 There is also a capability in the menu to select a log file for playback from the standard Jeti log file directories.
 The program will offer to replay the file when it is restarted.